What Do the Letters P.E.O. Stand for?

-As a philanthropic organization, P.E.O. supports five philanthropies.
+As a philanthropic organization, P.E.O. supports six philanthropies.

 These are often referred to as the P.E.O. "projects," and they may also be described as "programs."
 Throughout P.E.O. printed pieces these three terms are used interchangeably.
 P.E.O.'s International philanthropies, or projects, are the scholarship, grant, loan and award programs and Cottey College.
 All are designed to assist women in furthering their education.

 Local P.E.O. chapter fundraisers are the primary means of supporting these philanthropies.